 Feel free to contact email@example.com to request resources on topics that may specifically compliment your lessons and curriculum this school year.

-We are excited to help prepare Coos County and surrounding districts for the adoption of new curriculum coming in the 2019/2020 school year.
-Click the image above to reach the Oregon.gov site, which elaborates more on what this bill means for Oregon schools, as well as linking webinars detailing curriculum for teachers, and links for public comment on this bill.
+We are excited to help prepare Coos County and surrounding districts for this new curriculum.
+Click the image above to reach the Oregon.gov site, which elaborates more on what this bill means for Oregon schools, as well as linking webinars detailing curriculum for teachers.

 Indians in Oregon Today

 Understanding Family History

 4th Grade Classroom Resources

 Classroom Powerpoint Presentation w/ audio: 4th Grade In-Classroom Presentation_with audio

 9 Recognized Tribe Puzzle: Oregon Tribes Logo Identification